Today is a golden opportunity to donate plasma.

 It takes many donations to treat one patient.

-The proteins in our plasma provide the primary ingredient for many important biologic medicines.
-But each donation only contains a tiny amount of what is required to create a single treatment for a patient.
+The proteins in our plasma provide the primary ingredients for many important biologic medicines.
+But each donation only contains a tiny amount of what is required to create a single dose for a patient.
 That's why so many plasma donors are needed, and why they need to donate so often.

 More than 130 plasma donations are needed to treat a single 150 lb patient with a primary immunodeficiency disease for 1 year.